Experts in Analyzing the Security of Symmetric Cryptographic Primitives

 - AES Security and Implementations

 The challenge in cryptographic research is to construct mathematical transformations that have desirable security properties on the one hand, but on the other hand they should also be efficiently realizable in hardware and/or software.
-The most interesting event of the end of the 1990's in this respect was doubtlessly the selection process for a new encryption standard AES by the National Institute of Standards and Technology (NIST).
+The most interesting event of the end of the 1990's in this respect was doubtlessly the selection process for a new encryption standard AES by NIST.